Are you eligible?

 If you are currently serving in the British armed forces or are working for the UK government overseas and can demonstrate UK residency by discounting any periods where you have been deployed overseas, then you are still eligible to apply.

-You will be supported throughout by mentors, skilled workplace coaches and the College of Policing.
+You’ll be trained with the leadership qualities, operational skills and strategic thinking to constantly deliver against tight timetables.
+You’ll also be supported throughout by mentors, skilled workplace coaches and the College of Policing.

-Most of your day-to-day development will come while in force through operational rotations at the ranks of constable, sergeant, inspector and superintendent.
-The College of Policing will also provide you with invaluable modular-based training.
-You’ll be given a mentor, a tailored personal development plan, leadership coaching, media training and a mentor.
+Most of your day-to-day development will come while in force through operational rotations at the ranks of constable, sergeant inspector and target rank of superintendent.
+The College of Policing will provide you with invaluable modular-based training, alongside a tailored personal development plan, leadership coaching, media training and a mentor.

 If you don't pass the test at your first attempt you will be allowed to re-take it.
 Find out more about the fitness test and tips on how to prepare here.